usaid-cs/yesterday-i-learned/canada.md

 🇨🇦

+- Scotiabank has the highest number of full time employees per branch, if they all worked in branches (85).
+- [Line of credit / lines of credit have "draw periods"](https://www.creditkarma.com/advice/i/what-is-line-of-credit/), or the period during which you may take out money.
+It can last a few years.
+After those few years, you have a few more years to pay back the money.
+Sometimes a line of credit account can have a monthly fee to keep open.
+[Interest rate on a line of credit can change on you](https://www.canada.ca/en/financial-consumer-agency/services/loans/loans-lines-credit.html), so don't borrow unless you can pay back.
+- [Day trading on a TFSA is forbidden](https://ca.finance.yahoo.com/news/canada-revenue-agency-commit-2-173008522.html) and is subject to taxation if you do.
+- The largest industry of Canada is [real estate](https://en.wikipedia.org/wiki/Economy_of_Canada) Newfoundland and Labrador is 12% unemployed.
 - Engineers Canada says [you cannot call yourself an engineer even after you've earned your degree](https://engineerscanada.ca/frequently-asked-questions).
 These people can only be called "engineering graduates", and can be called an engineer only after they are licensed.
 - The fact that [the UK benefits from having a monarchy](https://youtube.com/watch?v=LsremiCn0MU) does not benefit the rest of the commonwealth.
 - [There are 634 First Nations recognised by Canada](https://en.wikipedia.org/wiki/First_Nations).
 Or, Canada took territory from 634 First Nations.
 However you want to put it.